 While we have clarity when it comes to the Habitable Homes Act and the Green Homes Grant Voucher Scheme, the consultations remain ongoing when it comes to the Landlord Licensing Scheme.
 This Liverpool-specific legislation ran for five years from 2015, but the LLLS was discontinued by the Government earlier this year despite the wishes of Liverpool City Council.
 But the aim of the current consultation is to initiate a new selective licensing designation to be approved by 2021.
 The deadline for submitting feedback expired on October 26 2020, so we currently wait to hear what residents and key personnel alike have said regarding the issue.

-The intentions of any new licensing scheme would be to ensure that all properties are licensed and compliant with health and safety conditions to circumvent homes being of a poor living standard.
+The intentions of any new licensing scheme would be to ensure that all properties are licensed and compliant with health and safety conditions and to try and prevent homes of a poor living standard being marketed.
 This is particularly important when it comes to council wards with a great number of private sector-rented properties that often receive complaints due to on-site physical hazards.
 Beech Properties are carefully monitoring the outcome of the consultation, and we will have all of the information that you need about the new licensing scheme once the plans are finalised.

-In the meantime, Beech Properties continue to offer a wide variety of Letting Only and Full Management Services, which will help you to navigate the regular (and crucial) checks that are a requirement for every landlord owning any property.
+In the meantime, Beech Properties continue to offer a wide variety of Let Only and Full Management Services, which will help you to navigate the regular (and crucial) checks that are a requirement for every landlord owning a property.
 To find out more about what we do, and to keep on top of any further legislative updates, visit our website at www.beechproperties.com.